 4. DAGANXI Tactical Nylon Dog Collar

-- Extremely durable nylon material
+- Extremely durable nylon build

 - Soft padded inner lining